Blend Labs (NYSE:BLND) Shares Gap Down After Analyst Downgrade

-Blend Labs, Inc. (NYSE:BLND – Get Rating)’s share price gapped down before the market opened on Friday after Truist Financial lowered their price target on the stock from $7.50 to $5.50.
+Blend Labs, Inc. (NYSE:BLND – Get Rating) gapped down before the market opened on Friday after Truist Financial lowered their price target on the stock from $7.50 to $5.50.
 The stock had previously closed at $5.70, but opened at $4.52.
 Truist Financial currently has a hold rating on the stock.
 Blend Labs shares last traded at $4.91, with a volume of 134,180 shares.

-A number of other research analysts have also issued reports on the stock.
-The Goldman Sachs Group dropped their price target on shares of Blend Labs from $23.00 to $9.00 and set a “buy” rating on the stock in a research note on Wednesday.
-Canaccord Genuity Group lowered shares of Blend Labs from a “buy” rating to a “hold” rating and dropped their price target for the stock from $28.00 to $5.00 in a research note on Friday.
-Zacks Investment Research lowered shares of Blend Labs from a “hold” rating to a “sell” rating in a research note on Wednesday, March 23rd.
-Wells Fargo & Company lowered shares of Blend Labs from an “overweight” rating to an “equal weight” rating and dropped their price target for the stock from $11.00 to $5.00 in a research note on Friday.
-Finally, KeyCorp decreased their price objective on shares of Blend Labs from $10.00 to $6.00 and set an “overweight” rating on the stock in a report on Friday.
-One investment analyst has rated the stock with a sell rating, seven have given a hold rating and four have issued a buy rating to the stock.
-According to MarketBeat, the stock currently has an average rating of “Hold” and a consensus target price of $9.89.
+BLND has been the subject of a number of other research reports.
+Canaccord Genuity Group cut shares of Blend Labs from a “buy” rating to a “hold” rating and cut their target price for the stock from $28.00 to $5.00 in a research note on Friday.
+Piper Sandler cut shares of Blend Labs from an “overweight” rating to a “neutral” rating and dropped their price objective for the stock from $10.00 to $5.50 in a research note on Friday.
+KeyCorp dropped their price objective on shares of Blend Labs from $10.00 to $6.00 and set an “overweight” rating for the company in a research note on Friday.
+Wells Fargo & Company cut shares of Blend Labs from an “overweight” rating to an “equal weight” rating and dropped their price objective for the stock from $11.00 to $5.00 in a research note on Friday.
+Finally, Canaccord Genuity Group cut shares of Blend Labs from a “buy” rating to a “hold” rating and dropped their price objective for the stock from $28.00 to $5.00 in a research note on Friday.
+One analyst has rated the stock with a sell rating, seven have given a hold rating and four have given a buy rating to the stock.
+According to data from MarketBeat.com, the company has an average rating of “Hold” and a consensus price target of $9.89.

-In other Blend Labs news, insider Crystal Sumner sold 3,884 shares of the company’s stock in a transaction dated Tuesday, February 22nd.
+In other Blend Labs news, insider Crystal Sumner sold 3,884 shares of the firm’s stock in a transaction dated Tuesday, February 22nd.
 The shares were sold at an average price of $8.99, for a total value of $34,917.16.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-In the last three months, insiders have sold 10,134 shares of company stock worth $82,210.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+Over the last three months, insiders sold 10,134 shares of company stock worth $82,210.

-Blend Labs (NYSE:BLND – Get Rating) last announced its quarterly earnings data on Thursday, March 31st.
-The company reported ($0.19) earnings per share (EPS) for the quarter, meeting the consensus estimate of ($0.19).
-The firm had revenue of $80.99 million for the quarter, compared to analysts’ expectations of $81.25 million.
-Blend Labs’s revenue for the quarter was up 164.4% compared to the same quarter last year.
-As a group, research analysts forecast that Blend Labs, Inc. will post -0.96 EPS for the current fiscal year.
+Blend Labs (NYSE:BLND – Get Rating) last posted its earnings results on Thursday, March 31st.
+The company reported ($0.19) earnings per share for the quarter, hitting the Zacks’ consensus estimate of ($0.19).
+The business had revenue of $80.99 million for the quarter, compared to the consensus estimate of $81.25 million.
+Blend Labs’s revenue for the quarter was up 164.4% on a year-over-year basis.
+On average, equities analysts predict that Blend Labs, Inc. will post -0.96 earnings per share for the current fiscal year.

 Blend Labs, Inc provides cloud-based software platform solutions for financial services firms in the United States.
 The company offers a suite of white-label products for mortgages, home equity loans and lines of credit, vehicle loans, personal loans, credit cards, and deposit accounts.
 It serves banks, credit unions, fintechs, and non-bank mortgage lenders.